User Guide Cancel

 Dissolve

 The result color for each pixel is either the source color or the underlying color.
 The probability that the result color is the source color depends on the opacity of the source.
-If opacity of the source is 100%, then the result color is the source color.
-If opacity of the source is 0%, then the result color is the underlying color.
+If the opacity of the source is 100%, then the result color is the source color.
+If the opacity of the source is 0%, then the result color is the underlying color.
 Dissolve and Dancing Dissolve do not work on 3D layers.

 Dancing Dissolve